decodevector/dv-old-website/_posts/2018-05-13-weekly-update-27.markdown

 ## And so far...
 - Most PSET problems solved (this week): Pranjal (6)
 - Most PSET problems solved (all time): Simran (29)
-- Most rating (this week): Apoorva*
+- Most rating (this week): Apoorva (unknown)
-- Most rating (all time): Apoorva*
+- Most rating (all time): Apoorva (unknown)
 - Best streak: Simran (04/05/2018-08/05/2018 ..
 5 days)
 - Most PSET problems solved in one day: Simran (04/04/2018 ..
 9 problems, 16/04/2018 ..
 9 problems)

-\*Apoorva's rating will be added once she updates it.

-> "Mathematics is not yet capable of coping with the naivete of the mathematician himself."
-> —Abraham Kaplan, Sociology Learns the Language of Mathematics.
+> "Mathematics is not yet capable of coping with the naivete of the mathematician himself." — Abraham Kaplan, Sociology Learns the Language of Mathematics.